monikapaula/GraphQuantification/README.md

 ```
 This project uses Git LFS to manage large Pytorch ```.pt``` files and dataset splits.

-[IMPORTANT] You must have Git LFS installed on your system before cloning or pulling.
+[IMPORTANT] You must have Git LFS installed on your system before pulling.
 If you don't have it, follow the [official installation guide here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).

 Once installed, run the following commands to download the data:
 ```